 Other fixed asset investments consist of treasury shares held under the liquidity contract and share buyback program.
-As of December 31, 2022, the Company held 3,918 treasury shares amounting to €1,050,000 under the liquidity contract and 13,225 shares amounting to €3,398,000 under the share buyback program.
+As of December 31, 2023, the Company held 3,442 treasury shares amounting to €1,053,000 under the liquidity

 Other financial assets correspond to deposits with the financial intermediary in respect of the liquidity contract and share buyback program.